 The purpose of the Coalition of Agriculture Programs (CAMP) is to serve as a presence and voice for the use of mediation in rural disputes.
 CAMP serves as a clearinghouse and forum for sharing ideas; examining commonalities and differences; and for enhancing decisions about the conduct of rural mediation programs.

 Marketing and Economic Development is a small division but plays a major role in meeting the department’s mission to “Promote the healthy growth of Utah agriculture, conserve our natural resources and protect our food supply.”
-The staff includes Director Wayne Bradshaw, Utah's Own Director Ryan Parkinson, Business Outreach and International Marketing Specialist Andy Pierucci, and Market News Reporter Michael Smoot.
+The staff includes, Andy Pierucci (Director of Marketing and Communications), Laurie Seron (Director of Utah's Own), Jack Wilbur (Public Information Officer), Christiana Huish (Social Media), and Doug Perry (Public Information Officer).
 Our staff is committed to creating economic success for agriculture, rural Utah and the food industry through effective local, domestic and international marketing opportunities.

 Persons who buy and resell livestock are required to post a bond and be licensed with UDAF.
 This protects producers from unwarranted hazard and loss in the sale of their livestock.